stephen-hlx/jouet-paiement/README.md

     running out of time so in the submitted work, withdrawals are **not** disputable.
     You can find the test cases in appendix.
-1. Can an account available go negative? (a potentially missing `Pending` status of deposit transactions)\
+1. Can the available amount go negative? (a potentially missing `Pending` status of deposit transactions)\
     Consider following transaction sequence for a client: \
     ```
     type,       transaction_id, amount